 One of Tanzania’s greatest resources is its people.
-Its population of 34.5 million people - 16.9 million male and 17.6 million female (2002 Census), has a uniquely peaceful history in Africa since its independence in 1961The national language is Kiswahili, but there are more than 120 local languages.
+Its population has a uniquely peaceful history in Africa since independence in 1961.
 Seventy-seven percent of the population lives in rural areas.
 Despite the increasing urbanization, about 90 percent of the population is involved in agriculture.

-One of the poorest countries in the world, roughly 39 percent of Tanzanians still live below the food poverty line of less than a $1 a day.
+Tanzania is one of the poorest countries in the world.
+Roughly 39 percent of Tanzanians live below the food poverty line of less than a $1 a day.
 Poverty is more severe in rural areas compared with urban areas.
-Indeed, among the total poor population, the urban poor constitute about 13 percent compared to 87 percent in rural areas.
+Indeed, among the total poor population, the urban poor constitute about 13 percent of the population compared to 87 percent in rural areas.

 Heifer's Work in Tanzania